 I’m inclined to go for the 4.0 lootbox myself, but if you’re desperate for that Night Pegasus mount then 3.0 is the way to go.

 Some items that you buy for company seals can actually be bought and sold on the marketboard as well, meaning you can basically convert your company seals to gil.

 Check on your server’s market, and you may find some items that sell quickly and reliably.
-A few likely items to check on are Glamour Prisms, Glamour Dispellers, Coke, and Raziqsand.
+A few likely items to check on are Glamour Prisms, Glamour Dispellers, Coke, Raziqsand, Peacock Ore, and Petrified Logs.

 If you don’t care to play the market and deal with undercutting and taxation, there are some items that you can simply buy to autosell and convert your seals to gil that way.